-Values as of 31.12.2020 in TEUR Solvency II HGB Derivatives 47,949
+Values as of 31.12.2021 in TEUR Solvency II HGB Derivatives 55,916

 Derivative assets (R0190) and Derivative liabilities (R0790) are stated in the Solvency II balance sheet as separate items, unoffset at their market value.
 The market value of derivatives primarily corresponds with the stock exchange rate.
 If no stock exchange rates are available, derivatives are valued on the basis of parameters derived from observed market data (e.g. interest and spread curves, volatilities, spot and forward rates) within the applied framework of suitable valuation models and methods.

 In annual accounts pursuant to HGB the valuation of financial derivatives and derivatives on biometric indices is done on a fair value basis.
 Derivatives which are part of an insurance contract are valued as part of technical liabilities, and are not stated separately.

 Hannover Rück concludes central hedging transactions with third parties for some of its subsidiaries.
 The valuation of these financial derivatives is carried out at fair value.
-Hannover Rück transfers the cost of these hedging transactions internally to these subsidiaries, so that in their Solvency II balance sheet, derivative liabilities in amount of TEUR 47,949 as at the balance sheet date.
+Hannover Rück transfers the cost of these hedging transactions internally to these subsidiaries, so that in their Solvency II balance sheet, derivative assets stand vis-à-vis derivative liabilities at the balance sheet date.

 Pursuant to the HGB the company had summarised, as at the reporting date, reciprocal forward foreign-exchange contracts into valuation units with offsetting effect under the application of the net hedge presentation method.
 The application of the net hedge presentation method means that changes in the value of the underlying and hedging transactions are offset and are neither stated in the balance sheet nor in the profit and loss statement, insofar as the occurrence of risks is excluded and the positive and negative changes in value of the underlying and hedging transactions are nearly equalised.
-Thus, TEUR 47,949 of the difference in valuation are traced back to the different reporting of the hedging transactions under Solvency II and the HGB.
+Thus, TEUR 55,916 of the difference in valuation are traced back to the different reporting of the hedging transactions under Solvency II and the HGB.

-in TEUR Solvency II 2020 Solvency II 2019 Derivatives 47,949 17,477
+in TEUR Solvency II 2021 Solvency II 2020 Derivatives 55,916 47,949